 I understand that patients are concerned about the cost of Botox, but this should be a secondary concern for patients.
 The most important decision a patient will make is the decision on who they choose to perform their injection.
 Patients should not underestimate the skill and talents of the injector, as this is the single most important factor in ensuring a positive result.

 With this in mind, it is likely that more experienced and highly trained injectors will have a higher price than less experienced and trained professionals.
-Generally speaking, there is not a huge difference in overall cost between the highest-priced and lowest-priced cost of Botox in Charlotte.
+Generally speaking, there is not a huge difference in overall cost between the highest-priced and lowest-priced cost of Botox.
 The cost will depend on the number of areas treated and the units required.
 Typically, men have stronger muscles and will require a larger dose than women.
 For this reason, it is common that the treatment will be more expensive for men.
 Our staff will be able to give a price estimate for Botox in Charlotte over the phone if requested.

 Why Choose Carolina Facial Plastics for Your Wrinkle Injections?